 Business Customs

 Tunisia is a fairly open society, and most business practices resemble those of Europe.
 The business environment is formal.
-Business suits are recommended, and company representatives should always have business cards available.
-Exchange of inexpensive gifts is common practice, but U.S. business representatives should refrain from offering high-value items.
+Business dress is recommended, and company representatives should always have business cards available.
+The exchange of inexpensive gifts is a common practice, but U.S. business representatives should refrain from offering high-value items.

 Travel Advisory